FlazeBlaker/Dingle-Game/README.md

 # Dingle-Game
-This Game is made by a course of RyiSnow
+This Game I made from a course of RyiSnow